Rigged Configurations and Kashiwara Operators: Proof of Proposition

 In this case, we can show the following property.
 Note that the corresponding analysis for the case $\ell^{(i)}=\ell_{(i)}$ is included in the analysis of $P^{(i)}_{\ell^{(i)}-1}(\bar{\nu})$ which will be given later in this section.

-\begin{proposition} Suppose that $\ell+1\leq \ell^{(i)}<\ell_{(i)}<\infty$.
+\begin{Proposition} Suppose that $\ell+1\leq \ell^{(i)}<\ell_{(i)}<\infty$.
 Then we have

-\end{proposition} \begin{proof} We follow the classification in Lemma \ref{lem:vacancy_delta}.
-Since $\ell^{(i)}<\ell_{(i)}$, we have to consider Case (V), (VI) and (VII).
+\end{Proposition} \begin{proof} We follow the classif\/ication in Lemma~\ref{lem:vacancy_delta}.
+Since $\ell^{(i)}<\ell_{(i)}$, we have to consider Cases~(V), (VI) and (VII).
 Let $j$ be the largest integer satisfying $j<\ell_{(i)}$ and $m^{(i)}_j(\nu)>0$.
 From $\ell^{(i)}<\ell_{(i)}$, we see that $\ell^{(i)}\leq j$ and in particular we have $\ell<j$.
-In fact we only need the latter relation $\ell<j$ in the following proof.\footnote{We will use this property in the proof of Proposition \ref{prop:D_1}.}
+In fact we only need the latter relation $\ell<j$ in the following proof\footnote{We will use this property in the proof of Proposition~\ref{prop:D_1}.}.

-\paragraph{Case (V).} According to Lemma \ref{lem:vacancy_delta} we have to show $P^{(i)}_{\ell_{(i)}-1}(\nu)\geq x_\ell$ under the condition $\ell^{(i)}<\ell^{(i+1)}=\cdots =\ell_{(i)}$.
+{\bf Case (V).} According to Lemma~\ref{lem:vacancy_delta} we have to show $P^{(i)}_{\ell_{(i)}-1}(\nu)\geq x_\ell$ under the condition $\ell^{(i)}<\ell^{(i+1)}=\dots =\ell_{(i)}$.
 Suppose if possible that $P^{(i)}_{\ell_{(i)}-1}(\nu)<x_\ell$.
 If $j=\ell_{(i)}-1$, then we have $x_{\ell_{(i)}-1}\leq P^{(i)}_{\ell_{(i)}-1}(\nu)<x_\ell$ which contradicts the minimality of $x_\ell$.
 So suppose that $j<\ell_{(i)}-1$.
 By the assumption we see that $\ell<\ell_{(i)}$.
 Then we have $P^{(i)}_{\ell_{(i)}}(\nu)\geq x_{\ell_{(i)}}>x_\ell$.
 Thus we have $P^{(i)}_{\ell_{(i)}-1}(\nu)<P^{(i)}_{\ell_{(i)}}(\nu)$.
 By the convexity of $P^{(i)}_k(\nu)$ between $j\leq k\leq\ell_{(i)}$, we have $P^{(i)}_j(\nu)<P^{(i)}_{\ell_{(i)}-1}(\nu)<x_\ell$.
 Since $x_j\leq P^{(i)}_j(\nu)$, this contradicts the minimality of $x_\ell$.
 Thus we conclude that $P^{(i)}_{\ell_{(i)}-1}(\nu)\geq x_\ell$.

-\paragraph{Case (VI).} According to Lemma \ref{lem:vacancy_delta} we have to show $P^{(i)}_{\ell_{(i)}-1}(\nu)>x_\ell$ under the condition $\ell^{(i+1)}<\ell_{(i+1)}=\ell_{(i)}$.
+{\bf Case (VI).} According to Lemma~\ref{lem:vacancy_delta} we have to show $P^{(i)}_{\ell_{(i)}-1}(\nu)>x_\ell$ under the condition $\ell^{(i+1)}<\ell_{(i+1)}=\ell_{(i)}$.
 Suppose if possible that $P^{(i)}_{\ell_{(i)}-1}(\nu)\leq x_\ell$.
 If $j=\ell_{(i)}-1$, then we have $x_{j}\leq P^{(i)}_{j}(\nu)\leq x_\ell$.
 However this relation contradicts the requirement $x_{j}>x_\ell$ which follows from $\ell<j$.
 Next, suppose that $j<\ell_{(i)}-1$.
 Then, as in the Case (V), we have $P^{(i)}_{\ell_{(i)}}(\nu)>x_\ell$ by $\ell<\ell_{(i)}$.
 Thus we have $P^{(i)}_{\ell_{(i)}-1}(\nu)<P^{(i)}_{\ell_{(i)}}(\nu)$.
 By the similar arguments in the previous case, we can deduce the contradiction.
 Therefore we obtain $P^{(i)}_{\ell_{(i)}-1}(\nu)>x_\ell$ in this case.